Frequently Asked Questions

 1.1 What Is Building Control?

 It’s a legal requirement for building work to meet the Building Regulations (2010) and building control services, also known as building control bodies, check that work complies with the Building Regulations and associated legislation.
 Work that needs to be checked by building control includes Extensions, conversions (loft, garage) internal alterations basements new buildings.

 1.2 What Is the Difference Between Planning Permission and Building Control?
 Planning Permission relates mainly to the correct use of land, the aesthetic appearance of the proposed building, and the effect that the development will have on the general environment and neighbouring properties.
 Planning also deals with listed buildings and conservation areas.
 If you have a planning enquiry, you will need to contact your local council and ask for their planning department.

-Building Regulations, on the other hand, are concerned with the way in which the building is constructed, its structural stability, means of escape and fire precautions, weather resistance, energy conservation, sound insulation, access, and facilities for people with disabilities.
-Hertfordshire Building Control provide the local authority building regulation approval service for eight Hertfordshire Councils:
+Building Regulations, on the other hand, are concerned with the way in which the building is constructed, its structural stability means of escape and fire precautions, weather resistance, energy conservation, sound insulation, access, and facilities for people with disabilities.
+Hertfordshire Building Control provides the local authority building regulation approval service for eight Hertfordshire Councils:

 - Broxbourne Borough Council

 - Dacorum Borough Council

 - If you build an extension or form a room in the roof space e.g. loft conversion

 - When you carry out structural alterations to an existing building e.g. form a through lounge or remove chimney breast(s)